SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 Telemetry Streaming uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.
 For more information on Telemetry Streaming, see [here](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/).

-### Configure Log Collection for the F5 - BIG-IP LTM App
+### Configure Log Collection for the F5 - BIG-IP LTM app

 #### Prerequisite